Within Close Range: Anita

 as if made of soft, moist, modeling clay.

-until her bowed silhouette looked strange indeed:
+until her bowed silhouette looks strange indeed:

 a favorite umbrella blown inside out